-The following paragraphs are a high-level summary of the therapeutic areas we are currently investigating for motixafortide:
+The following paragraphs are a high-level summary of the therapeutic areas we are currently investigating for motivafortide:

 Stem cell mobilization.
 High-dose chemotherapy followed by stem cell transplantation has become an established treatment modality for a variety of hematologic malignancies, including multiple myeloma (MM), as well as various forms of lymphoma and leukemia.
 Stem cells are mobilized from the bone marrow of the patient (i.e., autologous transplant) or donor (i.e., allogeneic transplant) using granulocyte-colony stimulating factor (G-CSF), harvested from the peripheral blood by apheresis, and infused to the patient after intensive myeloablation (chemo/radiotherapy).
-This type of treatment often replaces the use of traditional surgical bone marrow harvesting, because the stem cells are easier to collect, and the treatment allows for a quicker recovery time and fewer complications.
-In 2018 approximately 45,000 autologous transplants were conducted in the EU and US.
-Patients that fail to mobilize 6M cells (for MM) will usually go to rescue apheresis therapy, where plerixafor will be added.
-Estimated mobilization failure rates are 5-30% for MM.
+In 2019, approximately 45,000 autologous transplants were conducted in the US and EU.
+The goal of collection is approximately 5-6M cells/kg for MM patients.
+Plerixafor (in combination with G-CSF) can be used upfront, or as a rescue therapy for those patients that did not achieve the target collection.
+Today, it is estimated that approximately 55-60% of patients undergoing autologous transplantation in the US receive plerixafor on top of G-CSF.
+A recent market assessment which we commissioned through a third party vendor estimates the value of the U.S. stem cell mobilization market at ~\$360M in 2021.

 Solid tumors.
 Novel, emerging therapeutic approaches for targeting solid tumors are being developed and tested.
-Combinational therapies of immune checkpoint inhibitors with immunooncology supporting agents, with or without chemotherapy, are among the most promising experimental treatments for solid malignancies.
+Combinational therapies of immune checkpoint inhibitors with immuno-oncology supporting agents, with or without chemotherapy, are among the most promising experimental treatments for solid malignancies.

 Pancreatic cancer has a low rate of early diagnosis, a high mortality rate and a poor five-year survival prognosis.
 Symptoms are usually non-specific and as a result, pancreatic cancer is often not diagnosed until it reaches an advanced stage.
 Once the disease has metastasized, or spread to other organs, it becomes especially hard to treat.
-Each year, about 185,000 individuals globally are diagnosed with this condition, and an estimated 56,700 individuals were diagnosed with pancreatic cancer in the US during 2019.
-The overall five-year survival rate among pancreatic cancer patients is 7-8%, which constitutes the highest mortality rate among solid tumor malignancies; among those diagnosed with metastatic disease, the overall five-year survival rates is only 3%.
+Each year, about 185,000 individuals globally are diagnosed with this condition; and in 2021, the Surveillance, Epidemiology and End Results program, or SEER, of the National Cancer Institute estimated that in the United States there would be approximately 60,000 individuals diagnosed with pancreatic cancer.
+The overall five-year survival rate among pancreatic cancer patients is 7-8%, which constitutes the highest mortality rate among solid tumor malignancies; among those diagnosed with metastatic disease, the overall five-year survival rate is only 3%.
 Recent developments that have improved the survival in many cancer types have not been effective for pancreatic cancer patients, highlighting the need for the development of new therapeutic options.